roncampbell/NICAR2019/Gathering and cleaning data.md

 > View(CA_popest)

 The dataframe contains 474,125 rows and has 7 columns.
 If you're familiar with FIPS codes, you'll immediately notice a problem with the (lower-case) fips column in CA_popest.
 The FIPS code for California is "06", but it appears here without the leading zero.
 This is a potential problem if we want to merge the data or map it.

+Fortunately it's easy to solve with the core tidyverse package stringr, which manipulates strings.
+The current fips field is 4 characters wide and lacks a leading zero.
+The field should be 5 characters wide (2 characters to identify the state, 3 to identify the county).
+Since the state is California in all cases, the first two characters should be "06"; we know from sorting the field in ascending and descending order that every row begins with a "6".
+All we need to do is widen the field from four characters to five and place an "0" in the first position, before the "6".

+> CA_popest$FIPS <- str_pad(CA_popest$fips, 5, "left", pad = "0")

+This command creates a new field, FIPS (all caps), based on the existing field fips (lower case); it's 5 characters wide, padded on the left with the character "0".
+If you use the command View(CA_popest), you'll see the new field at the far right of the dataframe.
+Now all we have to do is move it to the left, where it will be more convenient.
+We can do that with column indexing.

+> <code>CA_popest <- CA_popest[,c(8,1,2:7)]</code>